ahmed-mahran/typedtensor/README.md

 pip uninstall typedtensor
 ```

 To view `examples`, you may clone this repo.
-Again, I recommend using `Pyright` as a type checker.
+Again, You must use `MyPyright` as a type checker.

 ```commandline
 git clone git@github.com:ahmed-mahran/typedtensor.git